-June 30, 2021 D ecember 31, 2020
+Ju ne 30, 2021 Dec ember 31, 2020

 Clinical trials accrued expenses \$ 3,936 \$ 231

 Patents and other research accruals 83 302

 Payroll expenses 196 149

 Building and office expenses 373 337

 Professional and consultants' expenses 455 839

 Tax expenses 291 305

 Deferred grant income 57 82

 Short-term finance lease - 5

 Other accrued expenses 349 307

 \$ 5,740 \$ 2,557

-NOTE 9 - WARRANTS
+NOTE 10 - DERIVATIVES

-The Company evaluated the public and private warrants as well as the Backstop Warrants and warrants embedded in the representative units as either equity-classified or liability-classified instruments based on an assessment of the warrants' specific terms and applicable authoritative guidance in Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") 480, Distinguishing Liabilities from Equity ("ASC 480") and ASC 815, Derivatives and Hedging ("ASC 815").
-The assessment considers whether the warrants are freestanding financial instruments pursuant to ASC 480, meet the definition of a liability pursuant to ASC 480, and whether the warrants meet all of the requirements for equity classification under ASC 815, including whether the warrants are indexed to the Company's own common stock, among other conditions for equity classification.
-Pursuant to such evaluation, the Company further evaluated the public and private warrants, the backstop warrants and the warrants embedded in the representative units under ASC 815-40, Derivatives and Hedging - Contracts in Entity's Own Equity, and concluded that the private warrants and backstop warrants do not meet the criteria to be classified in stockholders' equity.
-Both the public warrants and the warrants embedded in the representative units meet the criteria to be classified in stockholders' equity.
+The Company evaluated the public and private warrants as well as the Backstop Warrants and the representative units as either equity-classified or liability-classified instruments based on an assessment of the warrants and representative units' specific terms and applicable authoritative guidance in Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") 480, Distinguishing Liabilities from Equity ("ASC 480") and ASC 815, Derivatives and Hedging ("ASC 815").
+The assessment considers whether the warrants and representative units are freestanding financial instruments pursuant to ASC 480, meet the definition of a liability pursuant to ASC 480, and whether the warrants and representative units meet all of the requirements for equity classification under ASC 815, including whether the warrants and representative units are indexed to the Company's own common stock, among other conditions for equity classification.
+Pursuant to such evaluation, the Company further evaluated the public and private warrants, the backstop warrants and the representative units under ASC 815-40, Derivatives and Hedging - Contracts in Entity's Own Equity, and concluded that the warrants and representative units do not meet the criteria to be classified in stockholders' equity.